HeleneFabia/fashion-mnist/README.md

  - preprocessed the data
  - built a dataset and dataloader
  - built a baseline model (NN with two fully connected layers)

+Have a look at [my notebook](https://github.com/HeleneFabia/fashion-mnist/blob/master/fashionmnist.ipynb) for more details!